tedkirkpatrick/474-14-1/Week1-Day3.md

 Read the following before coming to the next class:

-**[{{ site.data.bibliography.helland2013.title }}]({{ site.data.bibliography.helland2013.url }}), pp. 53--55 (from "SaaS: Front end, back end, and decision support" and stop before "A Quick Refresher on Simple Queing Theory").**
+**[{{ site.data.bibliography.helland2013.title }}]({{ site.data.bibliography.helland2013.url }}), pp. 53--55 (from "SaaS: Front end, back end, and decision support" and stop before "A Quick Refresher on Simple Queuing Theory").**

 This section begins with the structure of a typical application for the cloud.
-Online stores such as Amazon or Indigo might have a structure such as this.
+Online stores such as Amazon or Indigo might have this structure.
 Then the article focuses on the front-end portion of the application, which interacts directly with the user and therefore has strong response time requirements.